Best Things To Do In Rome In 5 Days

 Walking along the Appian Way is a great way to enjoy another side of Rome away from the hustle and bustle of the center.
 My recommendation is to go on Sunday when it is closed to traffic, as it takes on a very special atmosphere.
 Start the walk at the visitor center until you reach the tomb of Cecilia Metella and the Circus of Maxentius.
 On the way, if you feel like it, you can visit the Catacombs of Rome: either the Catacombs of St. Callixtus or the Catacombs of St. Sebastian.
 The Catacombs of St. Callixtus are the most popular for offering a more extensive tour and being the resting place of the first sixteen popes, as well as some Christian martyrs.

 If you decide to try this experience, you should know that it can only be done by booking a guided tour of the catacombs and the Appian Way.
-Read the complete guide to the Catacombs of Rome, where I tell you everything you need to know before booking a tour: Rome Catacombs Tickets: how to buy and prices.
+Read the complete guide to the Catacombs of Rome, where I tell you everything you need to know before booking a tour: Catacombs of Rome Tickets and Tours.

 Book your guided tour of the Catacombs and the Appian Way